WiFi Connection and Internet Safety Policy

-- A laptop computer (or other wireless-enabled device)
+- A laptop computer (or another wireless-enabled device)

 - A wireless network interface card compatible with the Wi-Fi standard (also known as IEEE 802.11b)

-- To configure the laptop (or other wireless-enabled device) to access the wireless network
+- To configure the laptop (or other wireless-enabled devices) to access the wireless network

 - A charged battery (electrical outlets are available in some areas of the Library, but not all)